schedule an appointment

 When to call the midwife or doctor

-By your third trimester, you and your provider have probably talked about what to do when you’re in labor long before you really are.
+By your third trimester, You and your provider have probably talked about what to do when you’re in labor long before you really are.
 But if you think the time has come, don’t be embarrassed to call the nurse midwife.
 There is a midwife available 24 hours a day, 7 days a week on the labor and delivery unit.
 They are used to getting calls from women who are uncertain if they’re in labor and who need advice.
 Your midwife will want to know how close together your contractions are, whether you can talk through a contraction, and any other symptoms you may have.

 If your bag of waters breaks, or if you think you might be leaking amniotic fluid, call or come in right away to the labor and delivery unit.
 You should call the labor and delivery unit at 928-283-2629 if you notice any of the following danger signals: